rolandsbarkans/song-skip-prediction/README.md

-## 🎧 Spotify Skip Prediction
+## 🎧 Song Skip Prediction

 This project uses my personal Spotify streaming history to build a machine learning model that predicts whether I will skip a song.
 The entire analysis from data processing to the final model interpretation is detailed in the [`skip_predict_model.ipynb`](skip_predict_model.ipynb) notebook.

 The final tuned **Random Forest** model successfully identifies **67%** of the songs I would skip, revealing that **repetition fatigue** is the single most important predictor of my listening behavior.